Sales tax concerns if you sell through multiple channels

 “Service providers contemplating failures to comply with these requirements,” the FCC said, “are on notice that we are prepared to impose substantially higher upward adjustments in future enforcement actions for prior violations and for repeated or continuous violations.”

-TaxConnex has worked to assist telecom companies alleviate the burden of tax compliance for many years.
-Contact us to learn more about how TaxConnex can take telecom tax off your plate entirely.
+TaxConnex has worked to assist telecom companies in alleviating the burden of tax compliance for many years.
+Contact us to learn more about how TaxConnex can take telecom tax off your plate entirely and avoid FCC penalties.